aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 Another example may be the presence or absence of parentheses in an expression, which outlive their usefulness as soon as the syntax tree has been built with the correct (user intended) precendence of operators and function calls.

 Being this a naturalistic language, and specifically a language intended to be easy for English speakers to read and write, the inspiration for both the concrete and abstract syntaxes came from natural language.
 The influence of English, specifically, is evident in the concrete syntax, but perhaps a little less so in the abstract syntax.

-The English subset will be interpreted rather than compiled.

-The core components of the interpreter will require no dependecies besides Python's (included) standard library.
+The abstract syntax is inteded to be as language-neutral as possible; it serves the purpose of binding general natural language structures to their "equivalent" programming language structures: an issue related to the concept of programmatic semantics, mentioned in the earlier chapters of this work.

+A fundamental distinction in the kinds of possible abstract structures that can be made in all languages the authors are aware of is that between a

+// A fundamental dis phrase vs sentence

-== Future Work
+// == Future Work

-=== Ambiguous Grammars
+// === Ambiguous Grammars

-- no ambiguous sentence recognition and multi-tree parse, but possiblility to "disambiguate" (really: change default parse order) using parentheses.
+// - no ambiguous sentence recognition and multi-tree parse, but possiblility to
+//   "disambiguate" (really: change default parse order) using parentheses.

-=== Support for Synthetic and Agglutinative Grammars
+// === Support for Synthetic and Agglutinative Grammars

-Perhaps as function hooks reaching out to the lexer from a higher level?
+// Perhaps as function hooks reaching out to the lexer from a higher level?

-=== Past Tense
+// === Past Tense

-- past tense
+// - past tense
-  - list of world models = history
+//   - list of world models = history
-  - "anachronistic semantics": set of derivation clauses is unique
+//   - "anachronistic semantics": set of derivation clauses is unique
-  - search all of history in case of unspecified time
+//   - search all of history in case of unspecified time
-  - alter all of history in case of unspecified time
+//   - alter all of history in case of unspecified time

-Alternative idea to "list of world models = history" => events can have associated times.
+// Alternative idea to "list of world models = history" => events can have associated times.

-=== Context Sensitivity
+// === Context Sensitivity

-- context sentitivity is incomplete
+// - context sentitivity is incomplete
-  - the does eat the fish.
+//   - the does eat the fish.
-  - it jumps. ---> "it" resolves to "the fish" :'-)
+//   - it jumps. ---> "it" resolves to "the fish" :'-)

-But there is the potential to improve it: by managing the deictic dictionary, which could be "adjusted/biased" at any time to point to entities with specific qualities, maybe this could help to make the language more context sensitive.
+// But there is the potential to improve it: by managing the deictic dictionary, which could be "adjusted/biased" at any time to point to entities with specific qualities, maybe this could help to make the language more context sensitive.
 For example "it does jump" would increment the "timestamp" of jumping entities (based on the applicability of the verb "jump") causing the pronoun "it" to point to one of them (cats can jump, fish usually can't).

-=== Cataphora and full Deixis?
+// === Cataphora and full Deixis?

-=== Maybe Implementable on time
+// === Maybe Implementable on time

-Temporarily ignore: synthetic derivations, ordinals (first, second etc...), defaults (maybe as synthetic clauses, beware default creation loops), number restriction, mutex concepts, equation solver, noun-phrase complements, adjectives.
+// Temporarily ignore: synthetic derivations, ordinals (first, second etc...), defaults (maybe as synthetic clauses, beware default creation loops), number restriction, mutex concepts, equation solver, noun-phrase complements, adjectives.
 You can use KB.dd for expression transformation history.

-// = Metaphysics
+// // = Metaphysics

-// - At the most basic level there is: the Graph, the derivations and the DD.
+// // - At the most basic level there is: the Graph, the derivations and the DD.
 The Graph is the "interface" through which Deixiscript communicates with the outer world, including JS, which only uderstands has-as properties.

-// world model as the interface to the outer world
+// // world model as the interface to the outer world

-// = Deixis
+// // = Deixis

-// - Implicit references work as if any entity got the current timestamp whenever
+// // - Implicit references work as if any entity got the current timestamp whenever
-//   it was mentioned.
+// //   it was mentioned.
 When function ask() is called from findAll() the deictic
-//   dict is NOT updated, because the results from ask() are ignored.
+// //   dict is NOT updated, because the results from ask() are ignored.

-// = Syntactic Compression
+// // = Syntactic Compression